City Guide for: The Entrance, New South Wales, Australia

 Wisemans Ferry

-Step back in time in Wisemans Ferry, a charming historic village nestled on the banks of the Hawkesbury River.
-Explore the historic convict-built Great North Road, enjoy a scenic ferry ride across the river, and soak in the peaceful atmosphere of this riverside settlement.
-With its rich history and natural beauty, Wisemans Ferry offers a relaxing and educational day trip.
+Step back in time in Wisemans Ferry, a historic village nestled on the banks of the Hawkesbury River.
+Explore the historic buildings, enjoy a scenic ferry ride, and immerse yourself in the tranquility of the surrounding countryside.
+It's a perfect escape from the hustle and bustle of city life.

 Travel Time